MC-Notes/gh-pages/NOTES.md

  - It can be automized through travis as well, uploading and publishing when the pull request is accepted.
 2. How to launch the notebook on Azure?
 SageMathCloud?
 Other?
  - https://blogs.technet.microsoft.com/machinelearning/2015/07/24/introducing-jupyter-notebooks-in-azure-ml-studio/  ?

+ # Acceptance
+ 1. Have issue raised after pull request with comments etc.
+ 2. Issue closed means accepted note.
+ 3. Write email to mike for adding in neil.